 We have a long uphill battle to save the Monarch, but through community education and outreach, partnerships and conservation efforts, the RCRCD will continue to strengthen our endeavors.
 Despite the hurdles we faced with the Covid-19 pandemic, we have begun planting native milkweed and nectar plants at our 2 acre site in Riverside.
 This will be an on-going effort.
 It is our hope that not only will this provide critical foraging and breeding habitat to Monarch butterflies, but that it will be an educational resource for the entire community.

 If you are interested in volunteering your time towards the planting, maintenance or participatory science, at our monarch habitat site, please contact Project Coordinator, Michele Felix-Derbarmdiker at Felix-Derbarmdiker@rcrcd.org.
-We will have large planting events on July 2nd 2021 and in November 2021, exact date TBA.
+We will have a planting events in October/ November 2021.

 To learn more about waht you can do to support the Western Monarch, visit the Xerces Society for Invertebrate Conservation and download a copy of our handout: Steps to Succees with Milkweed and Monarchs.